apache/druid/docs/tutorials/tutorial-sql-null.md

 ## Ingestion time filtering

 The same null handling rules apply at ingestion time.
-The following query uses a WHERE clause filter and replaces the example data:
+The following query replaces the example data with data filtered with a WHERE clause:

 ```sql
 REPLACE INTO "inline_data" OVERWRITE ALL